manohark98/NutriSense/README.md

 # NutriSense: Uncover Your Food's Hidden Health Score

-NutriSense is an innovative food nutrition analysis application powered by Generative AI.
+NutriSense is for food nutrition analysis application powered by Generative AI.
 It processes an uploaded food label image, extracts text using OCR, and then leverages a custom Yuka-inspired metric along with a cutting-edge LLM API to calculate detailed nutrition scores and provide dynamic summary insights.
 These insights help users understand the nutritional benefits, risks, and improvement areas of their food products.

 ---